Renewable

 Abundance of hydro-power together with wind, solar and geo-thermal potential.

 The Republic of Srpska has great potential for the production of electricity from renewable sources.
 Currently, only about 30% of energy potentials are used.
-The most important natural resources for obtaining energy from renewable sources are hydro potential, biomass, geothermal sources, and solar and wind energy.
-The estimated hydropower potential of watercourses in the Republic of Srpska is about 10 000 GWh per year, of which almost 70% is unused.
+The most important natural resources for obtaining energy from renewable sources are hydro potential, biomass, geothermal sources, and solar and wind energy.Due to its natural characteristics, the Republic of Srpska is classified as an area with richer hydropower potential, which has been utilized by about 36%.

 Only 30% of the potential of renewable energy sources is currently in use